European Commission Joint Research Centre (JRC) (2021)

 The competition sought a forward-looking, innovative and cost-efficient construction, aiming at integrating multiple disciplines to achieve the highest sustainability targets for a new construction project.
 Participants were also requested to integrate in their proposal a reflection on the future of office workspaces in the aftermath of the COVID-19 crisis.

-Open to all architects entitled to practice in their country of residence.
+This competition was open to all architects entitled to practice in their country of residence.

 - Bernard Magenhann, Deputy Director General of JRC, European Commission, Jury Chair, Belgium

 - Mikel Landabaso, JRC Seville site Director, European Commission, Spain